Neetha321/mgn/git-for-mummies.md

 `git pull`

 Step 1.
-Track the files in git:
+Track the files in git (Please consider these files):

 `git add .`

 Step 2.
-Write a commit message:
+Write a commit message (Save in git):

 `git commit -m "<message>"`

 Step 3.
 Push to GH:

 `git push`

+Other

+See git status:

+`git status`